josh-vaz-dev/youlama/README.md

 - YouTube videos will first try to use available subtitles
 - If no subtitles are available, the video will be transcribed
 - Ollama summarization is optional and requires Ollama to be running
+- The application runs in a Docker container with CUDA support
+- Models are downloaded and cached in the `models` directory

 ## License